 A bill is the text of a legislative initiative submitted to Parliament to be approved and possibly amended before becoming law.
-A bill may amend a current law or create a new one.
+A bill may amend a current law or enact a new one.
 Bills contain:

 In the days before printing was common, bills were quite literally read three times so that Members had a clear idea of what they were voting on.
 Bills still have three readings but two more stages have been added.
 These readings and stages occur in the following order:

-The entire committee decides how and when it will study each bill that it receives.
+The committee decides how and when it will study each bill that it receives.
 Usually, the committee hears first from the sponsor of the bill or from departmental officials, who explain the provisions of the bill, and then from interested groups and individuals.
 The committee also decides when to begin clause-by-clause consideration of the bill.

-The drafting of amendments requires legal expertise, but parliamentary procedure is not a field of law.
-An amendment may be properly drafted in a legal sense but be inadmissible under the rules and practices of the House of Commons.
-Members may want to have legislative clerks comment on the procedural admissibility of their amendments.
+The drafting of amendments requires the legal expertise offered by parliamentary counsel.
+An amendment may be properly drafted in a legal sense but, because parliamentary procedure is not a field of law, it may be inadmissible under the procedural rules and practices of the House of Commons.
+Members are encouraged to obtain the advice of the legislative clerks on the procedural admissibility of their proposed amendments.
 On occasion, a slight rewording can rescue an otherwise inadmissible amendment.
-Like the drafting service, this service is confidential.
+Like the legislative drafting service, procedural advice is confidential.

 Notice is not required to propose an amendment at committee stage unless the committee itself adopts a rule to that effect.
 However, in order to have an orderly and thorough examination of the bill, Chairs often request that members submit their amendments to the clerk of the committee in advance of the clause-by-clause study of the bill.
 The amendments do not need to be signed.
 The legislative clerk arranges the amendments in a package in the order in which they appear in the bill.
 When there is sufficient time, and if the committee agrees, the package can be circulated to the committee in advance of the clause-by-clause meeting.
 This way, all the members of the committee can see what changes their colleagues wish to make to the bill.